goharbor/harbor/docs/installation_guide.md

   <tr>
     <td valign="top"><code>storage_service</code></td>
     <td valign="top">&nbsp;</td>
-    <td valign="top">By default, Harbor stores images and chart on your local filesystem.
-In a production environment, you may consider use other storage backend instead of the local filesystem, like S3, OpenStack Swift, Ceph, etc. These parameters are configurations for registry. </td>
+    <td valign="top">By default, Harbor stores images and charts on your local filesystem.
+In a production environment, you may consider use other storage backend instead of the local filesystem, like S3, OpenStack Swift, Ceph, etc. These parameters are configurations for registry.
+See *Configuring Storage Backend* below for more information.</td>
   </tr>
   <tr>
     <td valign="top">&nbsp;</td>